 - In the first month, we add a short-term loan of $12,000.
 This loan will be paid back within 12 months, so it appears as a change in short-term debt only.

 - In the second month, we add a new loan: $20,000 that will be paid back in 20 months.
-LivePlan has converted $11,000 of this loan to short-term debt, since this is the portion that will be paid back in the first 12 months.
+LivePlan has converted $11,000 of this loan to short-term debt since this portion will be paid back in the first 12 months.
 The remaining $8000 is now long-term debt.
-So why does that only equal $19,000, if the original loan was $20,000?
+So why does that only equal $19,000 if the original loan was $20,000?
 That's because you have also made a payment on the previous month's short-term loan, and that $1,000 has been subtracted from your short-term debt.
 That represents a change of ($1,000), which, when added to your new $20,000 loan, becomes $19,000.

 - In the third month, we add another loan of $5,000, to be paid back in 12 months.
 So this is new short-term debt.
-But it's appearing as an addition of only $4,000 in the cash flow.
+But it appears as an addition of only $4,000 in the cash flow.
 Why?
-Because we've also made two new loan payments: one on the Month 1 loan, and one of the Month 2 loan.
+Because we've also made two new loan payments: one on the Month 1 loan and one on the Month 2 loan.
 In this example, each of those payments is $1,000.
-So this amount is subtracted from both the short-term debt and the long-term debt.
+So this amount is subtracted from both the short-term and long-term debt.
 Since there was no new long-term debt in Month 3, the payment appears as a change of ($1,000).

 As a reminder, these are not cumulative totals, which is why the line is labeled Change in Long-Term Debt.
-It is simply reflecting the addition (via new funding received) or subtraction (via payments) of debts in your forecast from period to period.
+It reflects the addition (via new funding received) or subtraction (via payments) of debts in your forecast period to period.

-The totals in the example above are changes in the debt burden from month to month, but if you look at the cash flow table statement with annual detail, you will also see the total amount of debt that has been added in that fiscal year, compared to the previous fiscal year.
+If you look at the Cash Flow statement with annual detail, you will see the total amount of debt added in that fiscal year compared to the previous fiscal year.